IvanBioli/UNet-vagus-nerve-segmentation/README.md

 ### Get Data

 1. In the `initialise_run()` in `src/config.py`, change directory to the root directory of the repository.
-2. Download data from Google Drive (link [here](https://drive.google.com/file/d/1n-2QMZYHBPzEn63J9pFw_tijWtcLZu2X/view?usp=sharing)), unzip the folder and put it in: `data/original_dataset`.
+2. The data is owned by EPFL STI IBI-STI TNE and we are not allowed to share it, please ask them to have access to it.
+Download data from Google Drive, unzip the folder and put it in: `data/original_dataset`.
 3. Run `src/data_convert.py` to convert the dataset to model ready format (only run this once).

 ## Evaluation and results visualization